 After a good three years doodling, I’ve finally begun working up my drawings into finished pieces.
-I love the process of capturing a poetic moment into a 2D space.
 There is something really folksy about my new work and I think it come from being settled in Doncaster where a lot of the artist work in traditional media.
-My partner Adam who now works lifting heavy things at a Warehouse went to art school for 6 years studying illustration, he has had a big influence on my work.

 After reading “Re-Mapping The Cultural Terrain” edited by Suzanne Lacy in 2005, I totally gave up on the idea that the artist needs to work in a 2D 3D format.
 Inventions, installations, film and even a campaign were my chosen format.